Video production is complicated. Even a simple vlog involves writing, scheduling, filming, editing, publishing, and promotion.

-Name your files in a useful way
+4. Name your files in a useful way

 Unfortunately, naming any version of your video “.final” is just begging to be jinxed.

 Lara and her team follow the same basic format for naming all of their files: TITLE>DATE>VERSION.
 Each project has a specific title, date, and multiple versions if more than one are produced in a day.
-So it might look like DescripTip-07-15-2022-v1.
+So it might look like this: DescripTip-07-15-2022-v1.
 Don’t overlook the v1 or v2 — they’ll save you from ending up with “FinalFinalDefinitelyTheLastOne.mov” (it’s happened).

 You can also create a blank template folder that you duplicate and customize for every episode.
 Just remember to be consistent and stick to a system that works for you.

-At the very least, make recurring calendar notifications for brainstorming sessions, whether it’s once a week, twice a month, or quarterly.
+Setting up production documents in a consistent way does more than help keep you organized.
+At the least, make recurring calendar notifications for brainstorming sessions, whether it’s once a week, twice a month, or quarterly.
 If you’re interviewing an author, break down the number of pages you have to read per day to finish their book and plot it out.
 If you’re doing a weekly day-in-the-life vlog that goes up every Friday at 9 a.m., set your calendar to remind you to upload your video every Wednesday at noon.
-Same for creating social posts.
+Do the same when creating social posts.